 The ascendency of people-centric workplace design has changed how we evaluate workplace success.
 In a previous blog, we outlined how changes in workplace design, novel sources of data, and the move to predictive analytics will transform how we use data in workplace research.
 We suggest that the metrics of design success should include workforce and business outcomes.
 An abundance of new types of data is expanding the opportunity to understand relationships between workplace, building, and even neighborhood characteristics on these outcomes.

-In this blog, we discuss how emerging data platforms and data science tools (such as Machine Learning), when guided by theory and proper research design, can reveal new insights about how to make effective workplaces.
+In this blog, we discuss how emerging data platforms and data science tools (such as Machine Learning), when guided by theory and proper research design, can reveal new insights about how to design effective workplaces.

 New data science tools and platforms could reveal novel insights